 - Assessment items are presented on a reusable, one page format.
-There are charts for English Letter Names, and English Letter Sounds. - Each letter or letter blend is considered one item. - There are 100 items possible for English Letter Names; 100 items possible for English Letter Sounds. - There are 10 items in each row. - Letter arrangement in each student copy chart adheres to a specific blueprint for form construction. - Letter font is Century Gothic, size 26.
+There are charts for English Letter Names, English Letter Sounds, and Spanish Letter Sounds. - Each letter or letter blend is considered one item. - There are 100 items possible for English Letter Names; 100 items possible for English Letter Sounds; and 100 items possible for Spanish Letter Sounds. - There are 10 items in each row. - Letter arrangement in each student copy chart adheres to a specific blueprint for form construction. - Letter font is Century Gothic, size 26.
 Letter I is presented in Book Antigua.